divestedcg/rpm-hardened_malloc/README.md

 - qemu with virgl enabled will sometimes randomly segfault
 - nautilus will randomly segfault when navigating directory trees too quickly
 - There is an included `nohm` alias to start programs without it
+- You can also fetch journald output with `gethmlogs`

 License
 -------